 Typically, the affected individual will hear voices that they may believe are telling them instructions or are controlling their thoughts.
 They may also develop the idea that others are reading their minds or scheming to harm them.
 Hearing these voices may be terrifying for the individual and cause them to develop paranoid behavior like losing trust in others, withdrawing, or acting erratically and agitated.

 Because of constant fear and retreat into isolation, many affected individuals become incapable of even providing care for themselves.
 Their speech may seem jumbled, nonsensical, or spontaneous due to their loss of association.
 Their behavior may seem irrational, extreme, and unpredictable.
 However, people with schizophrenia display different levels of severity at periods of time; some may lead productive lives every day while others become extremely dependent and require long-term intensive care for schizophrenia treatment.
 In some cases, the onset of the illness might occur suddenly, and in other cases, the symptoms grow gradually.
+Schizophrenia is the treatment of mental health and online hifz program is the treatment of a man’s inner part.

 Obvious signs include catatonia, lack of emotion, inappropriate emotional response or unusual behavior, angry outbursts, paranoia, delusions, hallucinations, uncoordinated movements, incoherent speech, difficulty at school and work, social isolation, and neglect of personal hygiene.